-This Béchamel recipe is a classic French white sauce which is often used as the basis for many other sauces such as cheese or parsley.
+This béchamel sauce recipe is a classic French white sauce which is often used as the basis for many other sauces such as cheese or parsley.
 It’s made by the roux method where butter and flour are cooked together then blended with an onion and herb infused milk and gently simmered until smooth and thick.
 Don’t be tempted to skip the infusing stage – this is when the milk absorbs plenty of flavour.
 Add a small knob of butter to the finished sauce to give it an extra glossy finish and rich flavour.
+Love a good sauce?
+We've got loads more delicious sauce recipes right here.

 - 450ml milk